 INCURVED CACTUS Fully double flowers with the margins of the majority of the floral rays fully revolute for 1/2 more of their length and the tips of the rays curving toward the center of the flower.

-STRAIGHT CACTUS Fully double flowers with the margins of the majority of the floral rays fully revolute for 1/2 their length of more, the rays being straight, slightly incurved or recurved.
+STRAIGHT CACTUS Fully double flowers with the margins of the majority of the floral rays fully revolute for 1/2 their length or more, the rays being straight, slightly incurved or recurved.

-SEMI-CACTUS DAHLIA Fully double flowers with the margins of the majority of the floral rays fully revolute for less than+ their length and the rays broad below.
+SEMI-CACTUS DAHLIA Fully double flowers with the margins of the majority of the floral rays fully revolute for fewer than+ their length and the rays broad below.

-BALL DAHLIAS Fully double flowers ball shaped or slightly flattened.
-Floral rays blunt or round at tips and quilled or with margins involute for more than 1/2 the length of the ray in spiral arrangement, the flowers over 3 1/2 in. in diameter.
+BALL DAHLIAS Fully double flowers ball-shaped or slightly flattened.
+Floral rays blunt or round at tips and quilled or with margins involute for more than 1/2 the length of the ray in a spiral arrangement, the flowers over 3 1/2 in. in diameter.